 In case you hadn’t heard, Botox can now be used and potentially claimed on insurance for migraines.

-You’re probably wondering how does an injection of Botox into wrinkles around my face help with migraine?
+You might be wondering how does an injection of Botox into wrinkles around my face help with migraine?

 Botox is something I personally haven't tried.
 After hearing some stories both positive and negative, I’ve decided to do a little digging to get to the bottom of Botox and decide whether it is something worth considering or not.